- You start with two global hits

 - Moving a dying character requires both hands to be free

-You may move any unresisting character if you have both hands free.
+You may move any unresisting character unassisted if you have both hands free, or with another person if you both have a hand free.
 You can move a dead, dying, terminal or paralysed character in this way.
 You cannot move a character who has been entangled until the spell effect has worn off.

 Searching a character

 - You must use appropriate roleplaying searching for at least 30 seconds

-You can search an unresisting character to attempt to find any valuable items that they are carrying that are on their person.
+You can always take any in-character item that you can point to from an unresisting character.
+You can search an unresisting character to attempt to find any valuable items that they are carrying on their person that are not visible.
 You can only do this if you have both hands free.
 To search a character you must use appropriate roleplaying for at least thirty seconds.
+You can mime patting a person down, while keeping your hands well away so you don't come close to touching them.
 If you complete the count without interruption then the target must give you every IC item that they are carrying.

 Capturing a character